-In honor of this annual celebration, here are 16 books to help understand the important historical moments that have informed the modern LGBTQ rights movement.
+In honor of this annual celebration and the desire to contextualize the current moment, here are books that aim to shed light on and clarify significant historical moments that informed and shaped the modern LGBTQ rights movement.

 A thorough introduction to the history of the gay and lesbian civil rights movements, this book chronicles the early struggles of LGBTQ individuals from the 1950s to present day using a compilation of enlightening interviews with politicians, military officials and members of the community.